quchunguang/homemake/MyFirstSketch/README.md

 # MUST reboot to enable the change
 sudo reboot

+# look at the name of a library
+arduino-cli lib search wifi101
+# install the library by name
+arduino-cli lib install "WiFi101"

 # create the project folder, and then edit the source in MyFirstSketch/MyFirstSketch.ino
 arduino-cli sketch new MyFirstSketch cd $HOME/Arduino/MyFirstSketch